Franko B is an artist who’s breathlessly celebrated in some…

 “I’d go to Paul’s.
 I do feel sorry for her- but only ’cause everyone knows she’s a flippin’ cow.”

 In an interview in Attitude, she referred to something as ‘gay’ – as in ‘crap’ or ‘rubbish’.
 This wasn’t an isolated incident.
 In ‘Stronger Than Me’ on Frank, Amy sings:

 “All I need is for my man to live up to his role/Always wanna talk it through- I’m ok, Always have to comfort you every day/But that’s what I need you to do – are you gay?”

-Though she’s aware of the upset in PC circles, Amy pointed outthat during live gigs, it’s the gay boys who always shout out that line with glee.
+Though she’s aware of the upset in certain circles, Amy pointed out that during live gigs, it’s the queer boys who shout out that line with glee.

 Asked why the gays seem to love her, she laughs.